symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

         {{ block('button_widget') }}
     {% endblock live_collection_button_add_widget %}

-If you only want to customize some attributes, it maybe simpler to use the options in the form type:

-    // ...
-    ->add('comments', LiveCollectionType::class, [
-        'entry_type' => CommentFormType::class,
-        'allow_add' => true,
-        'allow_delete' => true,
-        'by_reference' => false,
-        'label' => false,
-        'button_delete_options' => [
-            'label' => 'X',
-            'attr' => [
-                'class' => 'btn btn-outline-danger',
-            ],
-        ]
-    ])
-    // ...

-If you want more control over how each row is rendered you can override the blocks related to the ``LiveCollectionType``.
+To control how each row is rendered you can override the blocks related to the ``LiveCollectionType``.
 This works the same way as `the traditional collection type`_, but you should use ``live_collection_*`` and ``live_collection_entry_*`` as prefixes instead.

-For example, let's continue our previous example and customize the rendering of the blog post comments form.
-By default, the add comment button is placed after the comments.
+For example, by default the add button is placed after the items (the comments in our case).
 Let's move it before them.

 .. code-block:: twig